Nonconventional Polynomial CLT: Central limit theorem

-where $c_1>0$ depends on the parameters $d,p,\ka,\iota,m,q$ from Assumption \ref{ass2.1} and on (\ref{2.4})-(\ref{2.5}).
-The last inequality holds true if $m>n+2^{u+1}$ and we used there the inequality $b_m-b_n\geq m-n$ which is satisfied since $(b_n)_{n=1}^\infty$ is strictly increasing and takes on natural values.
-On the other hand, if $q_{i-1}(\hat m)\geq b_n$ then by the contraction property of conditional expectations similarly to the above estimate we have
+where $c_1>0$ depends on the parameters $d,p,\ka,\iota,m,q,K$ from Assumption \ref{ass2.1} and (\ref{2.4})-(\ref{2.5}).
+The last inequality holds true if $m>n+2^{u+1}$ and we used that $b_m-b_n\geq m-n$ which is satisfied since $(b_n)_{n=1}^\infty$ is strictly increasing and takes natural values.
+On the other hand, if $q_{i-1}(\hat m)\geq b_n$ then by the contraction property of conditional expectations similarly to (\ref{(1)}) we have